Web3NL/motoko-book/src/advanced-types/generics.md

 # Generics
 Let's ask [ChatGPT](https://chat.openai.com/) how it would explain *generic types* to a beginner:

-Q: How would you explain generic typing to a beginner?
+**Q**: How would you explain generic typing to a beginner?

-ChatGPT: *Generics are a way of creating flexible and reusable code in programming.
+**ChatGPT**: *Generics are a way of creating flexible and reusable code in programming.
 They allow you to write functions, classes, and data structures that can work with different types of data without specifying the type ahead of time.*

 In our own words, generic types allow us to write code that *generalizes* over many possible types.
 In fact, that is where they get there name from.